Tony Bisignano

-Tony Bisignano (born May 14, 1952) is an American politician and state senator from the state of Iowa.
+Anthony Bisignano (born May 14, 1952) is an American politician, currently serving as a member of the Iowa Senate.

-Bisignano first served in the Iowa House from 1987 to 1993, and then in the Senate from 1993 to 1997.
-He was reelected in 2014.
+A member of the Democratic Party, Bisignano first served in the state senate from 1993 to 1997, after serving from 1987 to 1993 in the Iowa House of Representatives.
+He returned to the senate following the state's 2014 elections.

 Biography

 Tony Bisignano was born in Des Moines, Iowa to Alfonso and Rose Bisignano.

-He graduated from Dowling High School in 1970.
+He graduated from Dowling Catholic High School in 1970.
 Bisignano then attended the University of Northern Iowa and Grandview College.
 Bisignano attended Drake University in Des Moines.

 Bisignano served worked in various jobs for Polk County, Iowa and was president of AFSCME Local 1868, eventually becoming a project manager for the Polk County Board of Supervisors.
 He is a member of the Italian/American Cultural Center and is a past board member of Big Brothers and Big Sisters of Greater Des Moines.

 Iowa House

 Bisignano served in the Iowa House representing the 80th district from 1987 until 1993 when he was elected to the Senate.